YotamAviv/oneofus/test_plan.md

 - Claim a delegate
   - fail gracefully on these below:
+    - your own Oneofus key.
+    - your own delegate key.
-    - equivalent key, use Yotam's
+    - equivalent Oneofus key, use Yotam's
     - one of your existing delegate keys, use Yotam's
-    - your own Oneofus key.
   - Hmmm.. try claiming Andrew's delegate key (I haven't tried this but should)

 - Start again (wipe) (probably not necessary, can probably optimize)